 - AstraZeneca: We have a broad collaboration with AstraZeneca, under which AstraZeneca is developing five drugs, including three drugs under a collaboration to discover and develop antisense drugs to treat cardiovascular, renal and metabolic diseases, and two drugs under a collaboration to discover and develop antisense drugs targeting a small number of specified targets to treat cancer.
 In 2018, AstraZeneca licensed both IONIS-AZ6-2.5-LRx to inhibit an undisclosed target to treat patients with nonalcoholic steatohepatitis (NASH) (see the announcement here) and IONIS-AZ5-2.5Rx to inhibit an undisclosed target to treat patients with a genetically associated form of kidney disease (see the announcement here).
 In 2016, AstraZeneca selected for development IONIS-AZ4-2.5-LRx to inhibit an undisclosed target to treat cardiovascular disease (see the announcement here) and licensed IONIS-KRAS-2.5Rx and will advance it in development for the treatment of cancer (see the announcement here).
 We and AstraZeneca are also developing danvatirsen (IONIS-STAT3-2.5Rx) for the treatment of cancer (see the announcement here).

 Research, Development and Commercialization Partners

-- Bayer: We have an exclusive license agreement with Bayer for the development and commercialization of our Factor XI program.
-In February 2017, we announced that Bayer will advance IONIS-FXIRx in clinical development and licensed and will initiate development of IONIS-FXI-LRx, which utilizes Ionis’ LICA technology.
-For additional information about this collaboration, please see our press release here.
+- Bayer: We have an exclusive license agreement with Bayer for the development and commercialization of two antithrombotic drugs that target Factor XI for the treatment of patients at risk for thrombosis.
+Bayer is advancing both IONIS-FXIRx and IONIS-FXI-LRx, which utilizes Ionis’ LICA technology.
+For additional information about this collaboration, please see the announcement here.